 Road trips rock!
 But let’s face it, as much as you relish the quality time together in a small enclosed area, how many times over can you whistle along to toddler tunes or referee punch buggy without the bickering coming to a head.
 Luckily, our home base (D.C. metro!) is central to a wide variety of places that minimize the drive time and maximize the fun time.
-Head out on the highway to one of these favorites, all two hours or less from the Capitol.
+Head out on the highway to one of these favorite summer destinations, all two hours or less from the district.

 Bayside Break at North Beach, MD